 Amnioreduction to drain excess fluid from the womb.
 This is done during amniocentesis.

 If you or the fetus has a condition that has caused the high amniotic fluid level, the condition will be treated.
-Your healthcare provider can tell you more about the cause of your high amniotic fluid level.
+Sometimes, an issue involving the fetus can't be treated until after delivery.
+Your health care provider can tell you more about the cause of your high amniotic fluid level.
 He or she can also discuss any needed treatments with you.

 Sudden or severe abdominal cramping